Therapy for Anxiety, Relationships, and Emotional Neglect

 A Relational, Psychodynamic Approach to Therapy

-I am an Associate Marriage and Family Therapist (AMFT) based in Sherman Oaks, California, offering virtual therapy to adults throughout the state.
+I am a Licensed Marriage and Family Therapist (LMFT) offering in person therapy in Studio City, CA and virtual therapy to adults throughout the state.
 My work is grounded in psychodynamic and relational therapy, with a focus on understanding how early emotional experiences continue to shape our inner lives, relationships, and sense of self.

 How I Understand The Work